Biographies for ACGS 2023 Officers

 Sandra Lamontagne Duffy, # 8237

-Sandy is new to the board but has been a member of ACGS since 2002.
-She is currently the co-chair of the ACGS Research Department and is the Office Administrator at the Bedford (Mass.)
+Sandy has been on the Board of Directors since April 2022 but has been a member of ACGS since 2002.
+She is currently the co-chair of the ACGS Research Department and is the Office and Archives Administrator at the Bedford (Mass.)
 Historical Society.
 She previously worked as a substitute special education teacher in Hooksett schools and as an insurance underwriter.
-Sandy holds a Certificate in Genealogical Research from Boston University and is enrolled in the ProGen Study Group (ProGen 62).
+Sandy holds a Certificate in Genealogical Research from Boston University and is expected to complete the ProGen Study Group (ProGen 62) in June 2023.
 Sandy is also a member of the Association of Professional Genealogists, the New England Chapter of the Association of Professional Genealogists, and the New Hampshire Society of Genealogists.

 Denis Joyal, #1592